briansworth/BattleShip/README.md

 Empty ' ' values indicate shots you have missed, 'x' values indicate hits, and '#' indicate open locations.
 You cannot shoot in the same place twice.

-There is colour but here's a representation of what it looks like:
+(this will look terrible unless you view it in RAW format on GitHub) There is colour but here's a representation of what it looks like:

 j7 HIT!